Graduate/Undergraduate Level Courses:

 Natural Resource Economics (4)

 An examination of the economic concepts and theories for analyzing natural resource use and related environmental pollution, including the economics of sustainability.
 Discussion of renewable and nonrenewable natural resource issues in the Pacific Northwest and policy alternatives.
-Also offered for graduate level credit as ESM 533; this is the same course as ES433 and may be taken only once for credit.
+This is the same course as ESM533 and may be taken only once for credit.

 Cross Listed With: EC433